questdb/documentation/clients/date-to-timestamp-conversion.md

 ## Date to Timestamp in PHP

-The `DateTime` class stores both date and time information.
-The `DateTimeImmutable` class also stores both date and time information.
+Both of the `DateTime` and `DateTimeImmutable` classes store date and time information

 QuestDB does not have an official PHP client, but you can send a request composing the ILP messages and passing an Epoch in nanoseconds for the designated timestamp, or in microseconds for the rest of columns.
 An alternative